anchore/webinar-demo/docs/02-visibility.md

 anchorectl image add docker.io/centos:latest --from registry --platform  arm64 --force
 ```
 > [!NOTE]
-> Remember `--force` tells Anchore Enterprise to reanalyse from the image.
+> Remember `--force` tells Anchore Enterprise to re analyse or scan the image.
 And not just reload the latest vulnerabilities.

 Check the Web UI once again to see the arm64 architecture in the Image SHA and also check out the Changelog tab.
 You can see the new Architecture but also how this changed over time.
 This is what we call SBOM drift.